 I have always been a fan of coming of age cinema, I was introduced to these films by the great American examples of the 80's and 90's, when I was the same age as many of the characters, but recently the best examples have been coming not from the US but from Europe and Scandinavia.
 The Spectacular Now doesn't shift that balance by itself, but it is the best American coming of age film I can remember seeing for some time.

 The screenplay and the performances carry The Spectacular Now, but that's not to say that it doesn't also look good.
-The style is never self concious, but there are a lot of smart and evocative choices here from the spare style of the sex scene to a more composed shot of Sutter and Aimee talking after prom, both of them reflected in a window.
-If I put my film studies hat on I might say that shot subtly suggests the different visions of the relationship that each of them has, whether that's intended or not it's still an image that, like much of the film, finds beauty in the mundane.
+The style is never self-conscious, but there are a lot of smart and evocative choices here from the spare style of the sex scene to a more composed shot of Sutter and Aimee talking after prom, both of them reflected in a window, subtly suggesting the different visions of the relationship that each of them has.
+It's an image that, like much of the film, finds beauty in the mundane.

 Ultimately, with its deft mix of comedy and drama; mismatched couples and disappointing parents, The Spectacular Now sometimes comes off as a bittersweet, more realistic, take on Say Anything.
 When a new film ends up reminding you of one you've loved for a long time, it needs to be great to get away with it.
 The Spectacular Now gets away with it.
-I could see the echoes throughout (right down to a similar and equally brilliant cut to the end credits), but it's not imitating Crowe's film, and ends up going down different roads with both plot and tone.
+Cameron Crowe's film echoes throughout this one (right down to a similar and equally brilliant cut to the end credits), but Ponsoldt isn't imitating it, and ends up going down different roads with both plot and tone.

 It's been too long since there was a great American teen movie, it will take time and more viewings to know whether The Spectacular Now really is the latest, but right now it feels like it might be.